clarenceb/azure-labs/kube-lab/README.md

 ### Extra Exercise - Ingress Routing, Ingress Controllers, Cert-Manager

-If you prefer, you can try this extra one which will introduce the Ingress object and TLS termination so you can get a friendly URL for your Smilr app and have that endpoint run over SSL/TLS and be trusted by the browser!
+If you prefer, you can try this extra exercise (not part of the linked kubernetes lab) which will introduce the Ingress object and TLS termination so you can get a friendly URL for your Smilr app and have that endpoint run over SSL/TLS and be trusted by the browser!

 Follow the instructions at [Create an HTTPS ingress controller on Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/ingress-tls) as a guide and adapt as necessary for your Smilr app.